Stefan Colakovski: Perth Glory

 In June 2022, it was announced that Colakovski signed with Perth Glory on a two-year deal.
 In May 2024, at the conclusion of his contract, he announced he's departing Perth Glory to take up an opportunity overseas.

 Wellington Phoenix

 After Colakovski's move to Europe didn't come into fruition, he returned to the A-League Men and signed a one-year deal with Wellington Phoenix.
 Suffering knee injuries throughout the season, Colakovski made only six appearances for the club, before being released at the end of the season.

+Return to Perth Glory

+Following the release from his contract from Wellington Phoenix, Colakovski returned to Perth to continue his rehab.
+Good performances in training earned him a move back to Perth in January 2026.
+Colakovski made 13 appearances, scoring three goals and picking up two assists during the second half of the 2025–26 season, with his performances earning him a one-year contract extension, keeping him at the club for the 2026–27 season.